seinecle/blog/_posts/2023-07-23-growing-ecosystem-of-apps-for-network-analysis.md

 5. Constructing the word cloud
 6. Formatting the results: a picture of the cloud, a table view of the underlying words, a gexf network format for the underlying network of relations?
 7. An interface to export the results: showing the picture on screen, downloading the picture in different formats (svg, png?), exporting to Excel and Google Sheets, visualize the word cloud in an interactive way with Gephi Lite, VOSviewer online or a custom D3 view, export a gexf or GraphML to be opened by Gephi or NodeXL?
-8. Maintaining steps 1 to 7 through time.
+8. Maintaining steps 1 to 7 through time 😅.

 I believe that relatively big for-profit organizations have a motive and the resources to handle these 8 steps all by themselves (even then, they rely and contribute to open source solutions for parts of the process!)

 For smaller organizations (for profit or not) and individuals, there is a strong case to join forces when and if possible, to help each other on one or several steps of the process above.

-# I go first: what I am happy to help with
+# I go first: what I am happy to help with 🤗

 The list below are functional blocks that I can relatively easily provide to you, in a format that suits your needs.